Overview

 Source: ODYSSEE

-The unit consumption of steel, including blast furnace consumption, decreased by 2.2%/year over the period 2000-2018, with some “negative” years due to non-used production capacity due to the economic crisis.
-The unit consumption of cement reduced by 1.2%/year: it remains quite stable over the period 2008-2014 and then it has been decreasing.
+The unit consumption of steel decreased by 1.5%/year over the period 2000-2022: some fluctuations were observed due to non-used production capacity and the economic crisis.
+The unit consumption of cement reduced by 2.3%/year: it remains quite stable over the period 2007-2014.
+The unit consumption of paper is at 2000 levels.

 Figure 12: Unit consumption of energy‐intensive products (toe/t)